jakob-bagterp/timer-for-python/README.md

 ```

 #### Multiple Threads
+Imagine that you want to troubleshoot which parts of your code are performing better or worse?
+Or you want to split-test the performance of different methods?
+Timer for Python is a quick, easy way to get the job done.

-To measure time of multiple instances within the same code block, use the `thread` argument:
+To measure performance of multiple blocks of code, use the `thread` argument to split the Timer instances:

 ```python
 timer = Timer()